 Typically, low-risk industries like retail stores, apartment buildings, smaller restaurants, and single offices can qualify for this policy.

-For every business owner, paying for medical bills can impact their day to day operations.
+For every business owner, paying for medical bills can impact their day-to-day operations.
 The good news is that BOP insurance coverage includes third-party liability coverages such as bodily injury and personal and advertising injury liability.

 Another area covered by a BOP policy, in addition to property and liability insurance, is business interruption insurance.
-If business operations and business income impacted by a fire, smoke damage, or a similar catastrophe, an insurance company can protect small businesses by covering the loss of income.
+If business operations and business income are impacted by a fire, smoke damage, or a similar catastrophe, an insurance company can protect small businesses by covering the loss of income.
 They might also shoulder the costs of renting out a temporary business location.

 Crime insurance is designed to protect companies from business-related crime.
 This provides coverage for cash, merchandise, assets, and property loss related to a crime.
-While it's not usually part of a BOP policy, it is helpful for businesses that are prone to being victims of fraud, forgery, theft, robbery, embezzlement, and more.
+While it's not usually part of a BOP policy, it is helpful for businesses that are prone to being victims of fraud, copyright infringement, forgery, theft, robbery, embezzlement, and more.

-Many commercial property business insurance policies fail to include flood insurance as part of their packages.
+Many commercial property business insurance policies fail to include flood insurance as part of their programs.
 The National Flood Insurance Program provides a range of options for business owners looking to protect their property.
 It is also mandatory if a business owns property located in a flood-prone area and is mortgaged through a lender that is insured or regulated by the federal government.

 Worker's compensation takes care of the financial needs of workers who suffer from injury or disability at their place of work.
 It is mandatory in almost every state, so a business owner should consider looking into the plans that they offer.
 This policy typically covers medical fees and waives the right of the employee to sue their employer.

-One convenient form of insurance coverage that a small business should also consider is cyber insurance.
+One convenient form of coverage that a small business should also consider is cyber insurance.
 With many businesses storing sensitive data online and conducting virtual transactions, having this policy in place can help recover lost data, repair reputation damage, and pay for any legal settlements and fees as a result of data breaches.

 Although it may be the worst-case scenario for every business owner, the threat of terrorism should be considered beyond a BOP policy.
 This extends coverage to any damaged and destroyed property as well as losses in the event of a terrorist attack and other acts of war.
 Worker's compensation policies also include this form of protection for employees.